Vani Rani (film): Production

 Vani Rani is a remake of the Hindi film Seeta Aur Geeta.
+Nagireddy felt the film to be similar to his production Enga Veettu Pillai with the change of gender which prompted him to remake the film in Telugu and Tamil with Vanisri.
 The film was initially directed by Tapi Chanakya; due to his death partway through the shoot, he was replaced by C. V. Rajendran.
 Both Chanakya and Rajendran received director's credit.

 Soundtrack

 The music was composed by K. V. Mahadevan, with lyrics by Kannadasan.

 Reception

 Kanthan of Kalki appreciated Aaroor Dass' dialogues and Sundarababu's cinematography.
+Navamani praised the dialogues, acting, music and direction.